 This section shows how DistWalk can be used to study the latency implications of various choices in a distributed system design.
 We do not aim to provide a complete analysis, evaluation, or comparison of specific system configurations, nor to advocate a particular optimization choice, such as which load balancing technique, resource management policy, or disk access strategy is best suited for a given workload.
-For simplicity, we will focus on the computing and storage aspects, while keeping the network component at default settings and utilizing basic TCP communications with SO\NODELAY.
-All the artifacts (i.e., Ansible playbooks, shell scripts, Docker images and Kubernetes deployment files) used to produce the results are available within the main GitHub repository of DistWalk, and can be used to evaluate your infrastructure in a plug-and-play manner.
-Moreover, the results presented in this paper can be partially reproduced using the companion repository available on Zenodo.
+For simplicity, we will focus on the computing and storage aspects, while keeping the network component at default settings and utilizing basic TCP communications with SO_NODELAY.
+All the artifacts (i.e., Ansible playbooks, shell scripts, Docker images and Kubernetes deployment files) used to produce the results presented in this section are available in a paper companion page at https://retis.santannapisa.it/~tommaso/ papers/ccgrid25.php, which can be used to evaluate your infrastructure in a plug-and-play manner.

 The first subsections focus on simple experiments showing how to evaluate low-level performance aspects of a single, server-grade computer system.
 Next, the full potential of DistWalk is shown on a distributed environment composed of consumer-grade personal computers, exploring common aspects of a distributed system, such as load balancing techniques.
 Lastly, we show how it is possible to emulate realistic behaviors, showcasing an emulation of the popular Apache HTTP web server.
 Each machine has turbo-boosting, deep idle states disabled, and CPU frequency locked to the maximum value recommended by the vendor.
-Unless stated otherwise, each DistWalk component is deployed on a dedicated physical machine.
-Most of the results are presented as boxplots with whiskers set to the 1st and 99th percentile, and a red "x" marker denoting the average latency.
+Most of the results are presented as boxplots with whiskers set to the 1st and 99th percentile, and a red "×" marker denoting the average latency.

-A. Single System: Ramp-up Testing
+A. Single System Performance: Ramp-up Testing

 In this subsection, we demonstrate how to stress test a single node by using the ramp-up parameters of DistWalk.
-The request rate parameter "-r" allows to specify a fixed value, or an arithmetic sequence "aseq" or a geometric sequence "gseq", which are defined by a starting rate "min", a finishing rate "max", and an incremental (or multiplicative) increase (or decrease) "step"; alternatively, a probability distribution is also supported, to be used to draw rate samples from.
+The rate parameter "-r" allows to specify a fixed value, or an arithmetic sequence "aseq" or a geometric sequence "gseq", which are defined by a starting rate "min", a finishing rate "max", and an incremental (or multiplicative) increase (or decrease) "step"; alternatively, a probability distribution is also supported, to be used to draw rate samples from.

 The goal is to determine the system's robustness, under different configurations, beyond the limits of normal operating conditions.
-Only a few benchmarking tools offer traffic rampup configuration parameters as granular as those of DistWalk.
+The majority of benchmarking tools aim to merely identify the maximum throughput.
+Only a few of them offer traffic ramp-up configuration parameters as granular as those of DistWalk.